ADHD Organization Strategies To Help Kids And Adults

 Work it out

 Being physically active is chock-full of benefits for both mental and physical health.
-But for those with ADHD, movement can strengthen more than just muscles.
+But for people with ADHD, movement can strengthen more than just muscles.
 Evidence shows that even a single session of exercise can lead to improvement in ADHD symptoms and overall cognitive functioning.

 Exercise can also act as an outlet for excess energy, which may help reduce feelings of restlessness or anxiety.
 Find an activity you or your child enjoy and try to implement it into your routine at least a few times a week.
 You can do it alone, just the two of you, or ask your best friend to come along.